Yandex Cloud

 3. Creating configuration files and connecting to YDB.

-4. Creating and editing parameters of a serverless database.
+4. Creating and reconfiguring a serverless database.

-5. Creating and editing parameters of a dedicated database.
+5. Creating and reconfiguring a dedicated database.

-6. Creating row-oriented tables in a database.
+6. Creating row-oriented and column-oriented tables in a database.

 8. Creating secondary indexes in row-oriented tables.